 - People who want to preserve family relationships and avoid fighting over their estate when they are deceased

-At Nazette, Marner, Nathanson & Shea, LLP, we offer comprehensive estate planning services at reasonable cost to address every need.
+At Nazette, Marner, Nathanson & Knoll, LLP we offer comprehensive estate planning services at reasonable cost to address every need.
 Our focus is on working with our clients in a comfortable environment to identify their estate planning goals, and to select the estate planning tools that are right for them.
 Even those clients who are apprehensive about the process at the outset quickly express an appreciation of the peace of mind our work helps them to achieve.

 Because all clients and families are different, we offer a variety of services with which to customize each estate plan and meet our clients’ individual needs.
 Our extensive experience in this area allows to select the tools that will achieve our clients’ goals with the least expense and fewest complications.
 Among the services we offer are: